Number:

 Excused Absences Defined by the College

 An excused absence is defined as a planned absence.
-Durham Tech students are allowed one (1) excused absence per class per term for any planned event or observance.
+Students are allowed one (1) excused absence per class per term for any planned event or observance.
 Students who wish to use an excused absence must submit an Excused Absence Notification form and any supporting documentation at least fourteen (14) calendar days in advance of the scheduled absence date.
 All class work missed due to an excused absence must be made up.
 The instructor, in consultation with the student, will identify a deadline for submission of the work that is appropriate to the requirements of the class but no later than five (5) working days after the day of the scheduled absence.

 Excused Absences Defined by State and Federal Codes